A Santa letter was found after over 100 years

-A 100-year-old Santa letter written by a Dublin brother and sister has came to light in 2011.
-The letter offers a fascinating glimpse into the Christmas spirit of old and life in Ireland's capital city in the early 20th century, just five years before the 1916 Easter Rising.
+A 105-year-old Santa letter written by a Dublin brother and sister came to light in 2011, offering a fascinating glimpse into the Christmas spirit of old and life in Ireland's capital city in the early 20th century, just five years before the 1916 Easter Rising.

 The brother and sister penned the letter in their Dublin home on Christmas Eve 1911 when they requested gifts and offered a ‘good luck’ message to Santa Claus.